Bears-R-Us/arkouda-contrib/arkouda_cws_hashing/README.md

 Both the original consistent weighted sampling scheme and the approximate "zero-bit" version described by Ping Li in "0-bit Consistent Weighted Sampling" (https://dl.acm.org/doi/abs/10.1145/2783258.2783406) are provided.

 Efficient pair construction required for locality-sensitive hashing (LSH) has not yet been implemented.
 Minhash banding is also yet to be implemented.
+The GNU Scientific Library (https://www.gnu.org/software/gsl/) is required for random number generation.

 asdf